kalfasyan/desto/README.md

 4. **Open in your browser**
    After starting, visit [http://localhost:8809](http://localhost:8809) (or the address shown in your terminal).

-## 🖥️ Command Line Interface (CLI)
+### 🖥️ Command Line Interface (CLI)

 In addition to the web dashboard, **desto** includes a powerful CLI for managing tmux sessions from the terminal.
 Perfect for automation, scripting, or when you prefer the command line.
-Note that the CLI is not required to use **desto**, and it is only available when you follow the traditional installation steps.
+Note that the CLI is not required to use **desto**, and it is not available when you use the Docker installation steps.

-### Installation as a uv Tool
+#### Installation as a uv Tool

 ```bash
 # Install desto CLI globally